BridgeInternationalAcademies/DeveloperTechnicalTest/README.md

 ## Implementation

-The app is implemented as a dotnet core 2.0 console application.
+The application is implemented as a dotnet core 2.0 console application.
 The tests are executed using Xunit.
 The application can be developed in either Visual Studio or VS Code.